DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-intro.rst

 Drive Away feature
 ==================

-EX-RAIL can switch a track section between programming and mainline automatically.
+EX-RAIL can switch a track section between programming and mainline.

-Here for example is a startup route that has no predefined locos but allows locos to be added at station 1 while the system is in motion.
+Here for example is a launch sequence that has no predefined locos but allows locos to be added at station 1 while the system is in motion.
 Let’s assume that the track section at Station1 is isolated and connected to the programming track power supply.
-Also that we have a “launch” button connected where sensor 17 would be and an optional signal (ie 3 leds) on the control panel connected where signal 27 would be.
+Also that we have a “launch” button connected where sensor 17 would be and an optional signal (i.e. 3 LEDs) on the control panel connected where signal 27 would be.

 .. code-block:: cpp